 - As a non-matriculated graduate student (GSP), you may register for any graduate or undergraduate course available to you, provided that prerequisites, if any, are met.
 (If you anticipate being accepted into a graduate program at Stony Brook, check in advance with the respective academic department to ensure the courses are applicable to the graduate degree or certificate you seek.)

-- GSP students who wish to take courses in SPD programs will have their personal statements and transcripts reviewed by faculty directors before they will be admitted and allowed to enroll.
+- GSP students who wish to take courses in SPD programs will have their transcripts reviewed by faculty directors before they will be admitted and allowed to enroll.
 Note: GSP students may not enroll in courses that originate out of the Educational Leadership program.

 - Departmental permission for graduate non-SPD courses may be required prior to registration.
 SPD has compiled a catalog of enrollment guidelines for GSP students that have been approved by academic departments.
-Please refer to this list before submitting your application.
+Please refer to this list and/or the appropriate department before submitting your application as the application fee is non-refundable.
 If you would like to take a course from a department that is not listed in this document, you should contact that department directly to confirm eligibility to enroll.

 - Enrollment in a department's graduate courses does not entitle a GSP student to candidacy for a department's degree.
 You must formally apply and be admitted to a degree and/or certificate program.

 - GSP students are eligible to register during Graduate Open Enrollment (and after matriculated students); students are advised to register as soon as Graduate Open Enrollment begins for each term for best course selection.
-Complete course offerings (and descriptions) may be found on Stony Brook's SOLAR System.
+Complete course offerings (and descriptions) may be found on Stony Brook's Class Find.

 - The cumulative grade point average (GPA) of GSP students will be based on all courses taken at Stony Brook, whether undergraduate or graduate.
 Should the student subsequently matriculate in a master's degree or advanced graduate certificate program, from the term of matriculation, the student's GPA is reset to include only graduate grades in the calculation of the cumulative GPA (all undergraduate work is excluded).